 The data economy is forcing companies of all sizes to reassess their storage needs.
 In 2018, the enterprise storage market grew by 21.3% to a valuation of £10.1 billion*.
-Interest in hyperscale infrastructure, cloud access and server-based storage are all growing priorities.
+Interest in big data fabric, hyperscale infrastructure, cloud access and server-based storage are all growing priorities.
 However, traditional storage arrays remain the backbone of the enterprise data centre.

-This article will compare two of the biggest players in enterprise storage — NetApp vs. Dell EMC Unity.
-Both offer all-flash and hybrid unified storage arrays, along with software-only configurations, cloud on-ramps, backup capabilities and system management options.
+This article will compare two of the biggest players in enterprise storage — NetApp vs Dell EMC Unity.
+Both offer industry-leading all-flash and hybrid unified storage arrays, along with software-only configurations, cloud on-ramps, backup capabilities and system management options.
 You can get an entry-level SAN from either company for around £10,000*.
 However, that price tag will scale up as you add capabilities and will vary depending on the amount of migration support you need and the reseller you choose.

 Qualifications before we get started

 It is first worth pointing out that this comparison isn’t quite fair.
 ‘Unity’ is just one segment of the Dell EMC lineup, while ‘NetApp’ covers all of the products offered by the company.
 NetApp’s all-flash and hybrid unified FAS series storage solutions are the direct hardware competitor with Unity.
 However, it is worth looking at the wider Dell EMC family in which Unity sits.
 Most businesses will likely need more than one storage system as they grow.
 This is somewhere that Dell excels.

 Fundamentally, there is greater variation within each company’s hardware options than exists between them.
 The biggest differences between the lineups rest in the software control systems they offer.
 In both cases, these promise to bring a unified management solution to all of your storage needs.